 Also in this 1881 household is listed Elvina Attenborough who was really a Skevington, being a child of Emily’s first marriage.
 Elvina had formed a relationship with Fred, the results of which were several ‘Scattergood Skevingtons’.

-In this cottage Allan Dodd, the cricketer, was born.
+Adeline recalls that “in this cottage Allan Dodd, the cricketer, was born”.

 Hannah Dodd was the younger unmarried sister of Tamar and was living with her in East Street when Hannah’s son Allen was born on July 12th 1854.